sencha/code-guidelines/Readable_JavaScript.md

 ### <a name="Reserved_Words" />Reserved Words

-Don't use reserved words as keys as they break things in older versions of Internet Explorer.
+Don't use reserved words as keys because they break things in older versions of Internet Explorer.
 Use readable synonyms in place of reserved words instead.

     // bad